zjwlucy/Decline_Package/README.md

 ## Required packages
-If current version does not work, you can try previous version Both versions should give the SAME output
+If current version does not work, you can try previous version.
+Both versions should give the SAME output

 ### R version R/4.2.1     (current version)